1943 Tosya–Ladik earthquake

 The 1943 Tosya–Ladik earthquake occurred at 01:20 local time on 27 November, near Tosya, Kastamonu Province, in northern Turkey.
-The earthquake had an estimated moment magnitude of 7.5-7.7 and a maximum felt intensity of XI (Catastrophic) on the MSK-64 scale.
-It's effects were seen in a very wide area of 45,000 km2.
-The earthquake was felt as far as Trabzon, Isparta, Elazığ, Zonguldak and Yozgat.
-Damages were seen in Kastamonu, Çankırı, Çorum, Amasya, Samsun, Tokat, Sinop and Ordu.
+The earthquake had an estimated moment magnitude of 7.5–7.7 and a maximum felt intensity of XI (Catastrophic) on the MSK-64 scale.
+Its effects were observed for over 45,000 km2.
+The earthquake was felt in Trabzon, Isparta, Elazığ, Zonguldak and Yozgat.
+Damage was seen in Kastamonu, Çankırı, Çorum, Amasya, Samsun, Tokat, Sinop and Ordu.
 As a result of the earthquake, more than 2,500 were killed and 5,000 were injured.